avalanche-foundation/ACPs/ACPs/181-p-chain-epoched-views/README.md

 }

 func GetPChainEpoch(parent Block) Epoch {
+	parentTimestamp := parent.Timestamp()
+	parentEpoch := parent.Epoch()
+	epochEndTime := parentEpoch.StartTime.Add(D)
-    if parent.Timestamp().After(time.Add(parent.Epoch().StartTime, D)) {
+	if parentTimestamp.Before(epochEndTime) {
-        // If the parent crossed its epoch boundary, then it sealed its epoch.
+		// If the parent was issued before the end of its epoch, then it did not
+		// seal the epoch.
+		return parentEpoch
+	}

-        // The child is the first block of the new epoch, so it should use the parent's
+	// The parent sealed the epoch, so the child is the first block of the new
-        // P-Chain height as the new epoch's height, and its parent's timestamp as the new
-        // epoch's starting time
+	// epoch.
 	return Epoch{
-            PChainHeight: parent.PChainHeight()
+		PChainHeight: parent.PChainHeight(),
-            Number: parent.Epoch().Number + 1
+		Number:       parentEpoch.Number + 1,
-            StartTime: parent.Timestamp()
-        }
-    }

-    // Otherwise, the parent did not seal its epoch, so the child should use the same
-    // epoch height.
-This is true even if the child seals its epoch, since sealing
-    // blocks are considered to be part of the epoch they seal. return Epoch{
-        PChainHeight: parent.Epoch().PChainHeight
-        Number: parent.Epoch().Number
-        StartTime: parent.Epoch().StartTime
+		StartTime:    parentTimestamp,
 	}
 }
 ```